tAndreani/IPVARIABLE/README.md

 ![fig 2b](https://user-images.githubusercontent.com/6462162/53349913-5fc41980-391e-11e9-92d0-425900e442de.png)

-###### Figure 3) Converted reproducibility values for each protein used in the experiment for a particular cell type.
+###### Figure 2-B) Reproducibility score matrix where rows show segments and columns show their conversion score for each protein (1 for segments in regions that are reproducible and 0 for segments in regions that are not reproducible) and a final reproducibility score (RS) defined as the average value of the row (or NA if more than 1 conversion score equals NA)

 Afterwards, regions with more than one NA value were discarded and regions with a reproducibility score of 0, that we named noisy, are estimated computing a z-score and respective p.value after 1000 sampling of the reproducibility score matrix.
 Sampling is performed with the "sample" function in R.